JeffreyShran/punfurl/README.md

 # punfurl

-Takes URL's on `stdin` and jumbles the paths using a powerset technique and recombines them to the domain on `stdout`.
+Takes URL's on `stdin` and jumbles the paths using a powerset technique and recombines with the domain on `stdout`.

 ## Example
 ```